 Total time: 4+ Days

-My artisan loaf doesn’t need a lot of fancy ingredients: just flour, water, and salt.
+My Cold-Proof Artisan White Sourdough Bread doesn’t need a lot of fancy ingredients: just flour, water, and salt.
 My current sourdough starter is fed equal parts whole wheat flour and water (1:1 ratio by weight not by volume), so I make my levain using a little more whole wheat flour.
 However, this recipe should work just fine with strong bread flour.

 - 6 Grams (3/4 Teaspoon) Sourdough Starter